The optimality of word lengths. Theoretical foundations and an empirical study

-\paragraph{The free comparison problem}.
-Above, we have introduced problems where B stems from A. The free comparison problem appears when A and B are {\em a priori} different communication systems, hence the number of types and their distribution differs.
-This setting raises the question of whether the optimality of scores of two languages with distinct writing systems or distinct evolutionary history are comparable.
-This is a big research challenge for analyses of the degree of optimality in written languages, given the disparity of writing systems of the world \parencite{Daniels1990a}, which is to some degree also reflected in the dataset in the present study (\autoref{tab:coll_summary_cv} and \autoref{tab:coll_summary_pud}).
-Some specific questions are: \begin{enumerate} \item Can we compare Romance languages against Arabic, although the former code for vowels and the later essentially does not?
-We will show that removing vowels in Romance languages does not have a big impact in the value of the score, suggesting that the original scores for Romance languages are comparable to those of Arabic. \item Can we compare Romance languages, that use a script that essentially codes for phonemes, against syllabic writing systems, namely systems that use a character for every syllable?
-Examples of syllabic writing systems are Chinese Hanzi, where every character stands for a syllable, or abugida writing systems. \end{enumerate} We wish to design scores that abstract away from cultural differences while providing an insight into the actual degree of optimality of word lengths.
-Ultimately, this may be impossible to accomplish, but we hope to find scores that can at least give reliable results under ideal conditions.
+Above, we have introduced problems where B stems from A. The free comparison problem appears when A and B are {\em a priori} two different communication systems, hence the number of types and their distributions differ.
+This setting raises the question of whether the optimality scores of two languages with distinct writing systems or distinct evolutionary histories are comparable.
+This is a big research challenge for analyses of the degree of optimality in written languages, given the disparity of writing systems of the world \parencite{Daniels1990a}, which is also reflected in the dataset in the present study (\autoref{tab:coll_summary_pud} and \autoref{tab:coll_summary_cv}).
+Some more specific questions in this context are: \begin{enumerate} \item Can we compare Romance languages against Standard Arabic, although the former code for vowels and the latter essentially do not?
+We will show that removing vowels in Romance languages does not have a big impact on the values of the optimality scores, suggesting that the original scores for Romance languages are comparable to those of Standard Arabic. \item Can we compare Romance languages -- which use a script that essentially codes for phonemes -- against syllabic/logographic writing systems, namely systems that use a character for every syllable?
+Examples of syllabic/logographic writing systems are Chinese Hanzi, where every character stands for a syllable, or abugida writing systems. \end{enumerate} We here aim to design scores that abstract away from cultural differences, hence providing an insight into the actual degree of optimality of word lengths.
+Ultimately, an entirely ``fair'' comparison may be impossible to accomplish.
+Our take is that we define scores that can at least give reliable results under ideal conditions.

-In spite of these considerations, one may argue that the relationship between the old and the new word length does not need to be linear.
-Crucially, only $\Omega$ is invariant under a strictly monotonic non-linear transformation of lengths.
-Further details about these mathematical properties are given in the coming subsections.
-The last subsection ends with additional desirable properties that will turn out to be crucial to choose the best score.